season-lab/fuzzolic/_sources/usage.md.txt

 ```
 $ ./fuzzolic/fuzzolic.py -o ./workdir -i ./seeds -- ./program [args] @@
 ```
 will run concolic execution on `./program`, passing arguments (optional) `args`, using initial inputs available in the directory `seeds`, generating the results in the directory `./workdir`.
 Similarly to AFL, since `@@` is specified for the program, the fuzzolic is assuming that the program is getting the input from a file stored on the filesystem (fuzzolic will replace `@@` with the correct path at runtime).
 When `@@` is not used, fuzzolic will assume that the input is obtained by reading from the standard input.
-The exploration will explore multiple paths, halting when no new interesting inputs can be generated.
+The exploration will follow multiple paths, halting when no new interesting inputs can be generated anymore by fuzzolic.

 ## Hybrid fuzzing (AFL mode)